-Endorheic lake 1 (63°54'11.7'' S, 57°46'49.9'' W, altitude 65 m a.s.l.) and endorheic lake 2 (63°53'54.6'' S, 57°46'33.8'' W, altitude 40 m a.s.l.) are shallow lakes located near Andreassen Point on the E coast of the deglaciated Ulu Peninsula, in the northern part of James Ross Island, NE Antarctic Peninsula (Fig. 1).
+Endorheic lake 1 (63°54'11.7'' S, 57°46'49.9'' W, altitude 65 m a.s.l.) and endorheic lake 2 (63°53'54.6'' S, 57°46'33.8'' W, altitude 40 m a.s.l.) are shallow lakes located near Andreassen Point on the east coast of the deglaciated Ulu Peninsula, in the northern part of James Ross Island, NE Antarctic Peninsula (Fig. 1).
 They are shallow with maximum depth of 1.1 and 0.9 m, and mean depth of 0.5 and 0.3 m.
-Their catchment areas are 340 515 and 368 586 m2, lake area 4220 and 2970 m2 and water volume 2183 and 1037 m3, respectively (Nedbalová et al., 2013).
-Melt water from the surrounding snowfields feed the lakes for a few weeks during the austral summer.
+Their catchment areas are 0.340 and 0.369 km2, lake area 4220 and 2970 m2 and water volume 2183 and 1037 m3, respectively (Nedbalová et al., 2013).
+Melt waters from the surrounding snowfields feed the lakes for a few weeks during the austral summer.
 The water level in both lakes fluctuated dramatically.
-Water is mainly lost through evaporation from the ice free water surface.
-During this period, intense evaporation in both lakes is coupled with macroscopic changes in the littoral belt (Fig. 2).
+Water is mainly lost through evaporation from the ice-free water surface.
+During this period, intense evaporation in both lakes is coupled with macroscopic changes in the littoral belt.
+The extent of water level fluctuation was documented for lake 1 (Fig. 2).

-Climate conditions of the Ulu Peninsula are characterized by mean annual air temperatures around -7°C and mean summer temperatures above 0°C for up to four 20 months (Láska et al., 2011a).
+Climate conditions of the Ulu Peninsula are characterised by mean annual air temperatures around $-7\,^{\circ}\text{C}$ and mean summer temperatures above $0\,^{\circ}\text{C}$ for up to 4 months (Láska et al., 2011a).
 The mean global solar radiation is around 250 W m-2 in summer (December-February), with large day-to-day variation affected by extended cyclonic activity in the circumpolar trough and orographic effects over the Antarctic Peninsula (Láska et al., 2011b).
 The bedrock is composed of two main geological units, namely Cretaceous back-arc basin sediments and mostly subglacial Neogene to Quaternary volcanic rocks (Olivero et al., 1986).
 The terrestrial vegetation is limited to non-vascular plants and composed predominantly of lichen and bryophyte tundra.
-A large number of lakes can be found in this area, formed by glacial erosion and deposition, followed by glacier retreat during the Holocene (Nedbalová et al., 2013).
+A large number of lakes can be found in this area, formed by glacial